Atlassian Co. (NASDAQ:TEAM) CEO Michael Cannon-Brookes Sells 8,241 Shares of Stock

 Wall Street Analysts Forecast Growth

 TEAM has been the topic of several analyst reports.
-Oppenheimer increased their price target on shares of Atlassian from $200.00 to $235.00 and gave the stock an “outperform” rating in a research note on Friday, August 4th.
-OTR Global lowered Atlassian to a “positive” rating in a report on Wednesday, July 12th.
-StockNews.com began coverage on Atlassian in a research note on Thursday.
-They set a “buy” rating for the company.
-Citigroup raised their price objective on Atlassian from $195.00 to $230.00 and gave the company a “buy” rating in a research note on Tuesday, August 29th.
-Finally, Mizuho reaffirmed a “buy” rating and set a $240.00 target price on shares of Atlassian in a research report on Tuesday, September 19th.
-Eight equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $201.29.
+Barclays upped their price objective on Atlassian from $165.00 to $195.00 and gave the company an “equal weight” rating in a research note on Friday, August 4th.
+KeyCorp upped their price objective on Atlassian from $175.00 to $205.00 in a research note on Tuesday, July 18th.
+Robert W. Baird upped their price objective on Atlassian from $205.00 to $240.00 and gave the company an “outperform” rating in a research note on Friday, August 4th.
+Truist Financial upped their price objective on Atlassian from $150.00 to $200.00 and gave the company a “hold” rating in a research note on Friday, August 4th.
+Finally, OTR Global lowered Atlassian to a “positive” rating in a research note on Wednesday, July 12th.
+Eight equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus target price of $201.29.

 Institutional Inflows and Outflows